 What is more lovely than the scent of a flower?
 Eating a flower!
 Edible flowers add beauty and flavor to dishes and drinks.
 They’re sure to be a conversation piece at a party.
-When choosing flowers to serve with your meals, follow these simple tips:
+When growing edible flowers, follow these simple tips:

 - Be sure of the variety that you are picking.
 Some plants, even edible plants, have flowers that are poisonous.